from typing import Any, Dict, List, Optional, Union

 station_data = acq_data["station"]

-to_store: Dict[str, Any] = {}
+to_store: dict[str, Any] = {}

 try:

-instrument_metadata = acq_data["instrument"]
+instrument_attributes = acq_data["instrument"]

 except KeyError: